VoeSo/Twix/docs/render queue part1.md

     -Force slowest P-state by setting PowerMizerEnable 1 and PowerMizerLevelAC 3 in registry

-    -Use highest graphic settings in-game
+    -Use highest graphics settings in-game
 2) Compare benchmarks with nvidia frameview